kmnhan/erlabpy/README.rst

       - Parallel processing when numba is impractical
     * - `numba <https://numba.readthedocs.io/en/stable/index.html>`_
       - Acceleration of some performance critical code using just-in-time compilation

-For the list of packages and modules provided by ERLabPy, see :doc:`reference`.